 - Shock wave therapy: This is an experimental treatment that delivers sound waves to the elbow to promote the body’s own healing process.
 Your doctor may or may not offer this therapy.

-- icing your elbow following strenuous activity
+- icing your elbow following intense physical activity